kgish/ember-rails-template/README.md

 # Ember-rails template

-This is a bare-bones template that you can use as a starting point for building impressive ember-rails applications.
+This is a bare-bones template that you can use as a starting point for building your impressive ember-rails applications.

-Using this approach, you can easily ombine the power of the Rails backend with the flexibility of an Ember client interface.
+Using this approach as a generic basis, you can easily combine the power of the Rails backend with the flexibility of an Ember client interface.

-Special credit goes to the article [Getting Started with Rails and Ember CLI](https://spin.atomicobject.com/2017/03/06/rails-ember-cli) by Laura Robb which inspired me to create this.

-In addition to this article, I've also extended the template to use [Sass](http://sass-lang.com/) and [Bootstrap v4 alpha](https://v4-alpha.getbootstrap.com/).
+I've also extended the template to use [Sass](http://sass-lang.com/) and [Bootstrap v4 alpha](https://v4-alpha.getbootstrap.com/), but this can be left out if you prefer.

-For convenience I take the liberty to repeat the most important points below.

 ## Installation